Lornus/mySummerWork/README.md

 # Lounching tests
-For lounching test information go to tests branch
+For getting information about lounching tests - go to the "tests" branch

 # Branches
 1. Site branch - everything about site conf and exactly code of site